 Lay on a greased baking tray with the join side facing down (helps the join to hold together as it puffs).

-Cook in a preheated 190C oven until pastry is puffed and golden brown. (use a short burst under the grill to get them extra golden and flaky).
+Cook in a preheated 200C oven until pastry is puffed and golden brown.
+(You can use a short burst under the top grill to get them extra golden and flaky).
 Takes about 30-35 mins in my oven.

 They freeze well – just reheat in an oven, not a microwave otherwise you get soggy pastry.